Ramee4sure/RAG-Wikipedia-Assitant/README.md

 ## 🧾 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project with attribution.

 ---